mlawd/mattlaw.dev/content/blog/product-strategy/article.md

 ## The Secret Weapon to Finding Focus

-The first talk of the day was delivered by [Melissa Perry][https://twitter.com/lissijean] and it was a fantastic start to the conference.
+The first talk of the day was delivered by [Melissa Perry](https://twitter.com/lissijean) and it was a fantastic start to the conference.

 The talk was about keeping laser-focused when defining your product strategy and ensuring that your organisation isn't falling into "The Build Trap".

-The Build Trap The Build Trap is a common pitfall that product teams can quite easily fall into.
+The Build Trap is a common pitfall that product teams can quite easily fall into.
 The trap snares organisations that get over-eager with regards to building new features.
 They dive into developing as many new features as possible instead of taking the time to analyse where their effort should be pointed for maximum returns.
 This was referred to as "Peanut Buttering", where you spread your development team too thin working away (and spending money) on multiple features that end up either sub-parr or not required at all.

 This gives us the feeling of _fake progress_, where we are creating plenty of output but none of it is valuable.
 Interestingly, parallels could be drawn